nf-core/funcscan/paper/paper.md

 This project was funded by grants from the Werner Siemens Foundation (Paleobiotechnology to C.W. and P.S.) and the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation, under Germany’s Excellence Strategy – EXC 2051 – Project-ID 390713860 to C.W. and P.S.).
 J.A.F.Y and C.W. were funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – project number 460129525 (NFDI4Microbiota, FlexFund project EnterArchaeo).
+J.A.F.Y and C.W. were supported by the Max Planck Society.
 This work was supported by the BMBF-funded de.NBI Cloud within the German Network for Bioinformatics Infrastructure (de.NBI) (031A532B, 031A533A, 031A533B, 031A534A, 031A535A, 031A537A, 031A537B, 031A537C, 031A537D, 031A538A).

 # References